in Nees, Horae Phys. Berol. 36 (1820) APNI

 Brid, CVU, DunT, GipP, Glep, Gold, GGr, LoM, MuF, MuM, MSB, OtP, OtR, RobP, VRiv, VVP, WaP, Wim.
 Also WA, SA, Qld, NSW.
 Common on sandy, often calcareous soils on coastal dunes and cliffs or, inland, mostly along creek beds at edges of rivers and waterbodies or in mallee on shallow sandy soils.

-Previously considered to contain 4 subspeces (3 endemic to Western Australia, and the typical subspecies found only in eastern Australia), but the distinction between these is no longer recognised.
+Previously considered to contain 4 subspecies (3 endemic to Western Australia, and the nominate subspecies found only in eastern Australia), but the distinction between these is no longer recognised.

 |Bioregion||Occurrence status||Establishment means|

 |Murray Scroll Belt||present||native|

 |Australian Capital Territory|